pelevesque/MIDI-Make/README.md

 1. The key which is defined as the number of accidentals.
 This value can be from -7 to 7 where -1 to -7 is the number of flats, and 1 to 7 is the number of sharps.
+It is also possible to use 1♭, 2♭ ...
+7♭ instead of -1 to -7 for flats, and 1♯, 2♯ ...
+7♯ instead of 1 to 7 for sharps.
+You can also use 0♭ or 0♯ instead of 0.

 2. The mode which is either 0 for major, or 1 for minor.
 MIDI::Make provides you with the Modes enums <major minor> that you may use